dfmorrison/pyactup/salience-example.md

 applied to their similarity function values.
 This was something requested by Sterling, which has already proved useful in a project with Coty and a group at Aptima.
-Essentially the mismatch penalty is multiplied by the weight before being applied to the attributes similarity value; if not explicitly supplied, weights default to unity, giving the usual behavior.
+Essentially the mismatch penalty is multiplied by the weight before being applied to the attribute’s similarity value; if not explicitly supplied, weights default to unity, giving the usual behavior.
 How do we work this into equation (7)?

 #### Caching